benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 }
 ```

-A little verbose, but very clear and explicit, and avoids having to configure a third party router to return errors as JSON and correct 405s.
+A little verbose, but very clear and explicit, and avoids having to configure a third party router to return errors as JSON and correctly return 405s.

 The other area where Gin shortened the code was with its `IndentedJSON` and `BindJSON` helpers, which marshal and unmarshal JSON, respectively.
 Thankfully, using JSON is very easy with just the standard [`encoding/json`](https://pkg.go.dev/encoding/json) package.
 I've written a couple of small helper functions to wrap this and perform error handling: